davidly/ttt/README.md

         Use PuTTY or similar app to connect to the serial port and configure for 9600 baud, 8 bits, even parity, 1 stop bit, and xon/xoff enable.
         Exit putty so it frees the com port for the command below.

-        Transfer lt.ba, which translates the assembly code back to a .co file and run the binary:
+        Transfer lt.ba, which translates the assembly code back to a .co file and runs the binary:

             In basic (only basic can transfer .ba files and only TELCOM can copy .DO files) Load "com:88E1E"